wu-alexander/FreshCollect/README.md

 ## FreshCollect

-FreshCollect is a mobile developed by 3 Le Wagon students as their final Project.
+FreshCollect is a mobile web app developed by 3 Le Wagon students as their final Project.
 <br>
 Check out the result here: [FreshCollect](http://www.fresh-collect.xyz).
-Sign up and let's go!
+Important!
+The app is optimised for mobile only.
+So switch to the mobile view, sign up and let's go!
 <br>

 ###### Description